Jonathan-Frey/litter_box/README.md

 ![Grafana Dashboard](assets/images/dashboard.png)

-I chose not to extrapolate the number of times cats have visited the litter box from the movement data at this stage since I can not be sure if seperate movement readings are from seperate visits or the same visit.
+I chose not to extrapolate the number of times cats have visited the litter box from the movement data at this stage since I can not be sure if separate movement readings are from separate visits or the same visit.
 But by analyzing the data I will receive across multiple weeks, I will look at the patterns and figure out a ruleset for determening this.

 ## Finalizing The Design